Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 You agree to cooperate fully with us to reconstruct such a deposited item by promptly:

-- · Providing us with a copy of the front and back of the deposited item from your or the issuer's records;
+- Â· Providing us with a copy of the front and back of the deposited item from your or the issuer's records;
-- · Asking the issuer of the item to place a stop payment on it (at our expense) and to issue a replacement item to you (if the deposited item has not been paid); and
+- Â· Asking the issuer of the item to place a stop payment on it (at our expense) and to issue a replacement item to you (if the deposited item has not been paid); and
-- · Reviewing your records and other information to obtain the issuer's identity and any other information about the deposited item.
+- Â· Reviewing your records and other information to obtain the issuer's identity and any other information about the deposited item.

 If you fail to cooperate with us to reconstruct the deposit, we may adjust any credit made to your account for the deposited item.